Parrot Bird Collar

 2. Lay the collar on your shoulder as you go about usual care routines for 1 - 2 days.
 Next, handle your bird while the collar is on your shoulder for another 1-2 days, while again rewarding all brave behavior.

 3. Allow your bird to explore the collar.
-Place favorite treats on the collar fo the bird to retrieve and treat your bird as it allows the collar to touch its body.
+Place favorite treats on the collar of the bird to retrieve and treat your bird as it allows the collar to touch its body.
 Don’t forget to reward progress every step of the way.

 4. During the above time, train your bird for handling its wings and torso.
 Always offer treats and head scratches for any progress toward tolerating you touching its body.